 When you manage to do this and nurture your relationships with them via engaging Instagram content, you increase your chances of turning them into paying customers.

 So how can you use email to boost your Instagram following and engagement?

 Simply ask email subscribers to follow you.
 You may do this when onboarding a new customer or sending newsletters to subscribers.

 This is a simple yet effective technique used across all industries, including by nonprofit organizations.
-Here’s an example of how a nonprofit Instagram marketing strategy uses newsletters to promote their social accounts.
+Below is a good example of a nonprofit’s Instagram marketing strategy of using newsletters to promote their social accounts.

 Notice how the Trip Advisor Foundation asks their email recipients to follow them on socials, and they include social media buttons.

 You have to make it easy for subscribers to follow you, though.
 So, add a call-to-action button in your email.
 When your subscribers click on the button, they should easily access your Instagram account through their own account and then just hit the Follow button.

 You can also get subscribers to follow you by announcing ongoing giveaways or offering discounts.
 Here’s a great example from Forever 21:

 For email subscribers to avail of the discount in-store, they need to first post a selfie in a Forever 21 outfit.
 Then they need to tag Forever 21 with a hashtag.
 This is a genius way to get subscribers to see the Forever 21 Instagram account, hopefully, follow it, and engage with the brand’s content.

 You can also attract more followers by sharing Instagram milestones with your email list.
 An example of a milestone could be reaching a certain amount of followers.
 Here’s a great example from Bluebella: